Parks and Recreation

 Each Memorial Day and Veteran's Day a special ceremony is held to honor all veterans and to reveal newly installed engraved bricks under the flag.
 If you would like to purchase a brick, please visit the Alabama Veteran's Memorial link above.

-The Memorial Day ceremony will be held on Sunday, May 19, 2024 at 1:30pm.
+The Memorial Day ceremony will be held on Sunday, May 18, 2025 at 1:30pm.

-The Veteran's Day ceremony will be held on Sunday, November 10, 2024 at 1:30 pm.
+The Veteran's Day ceremony will be held on Sunday, November TBA, 2025 at 1:30 pm.

-Our hope is that this mower will keep up with the demands of the growing grass and keep a consistent finished look to the field.
+Our hope is that the mowers will keep up with the demands of the growing grass and keep a consistent finished look to the field.
 This will keep us from having to inconvenience the PE classes with our large red mowers on the fields during school hours and we can focus on other details of the field.
 Other benefits include less compaction because this mower is lighter.
 It will be able to mow when the fields are too soft for regular mowers and it will also reduce our needs for aeration and chemicals.
 It will be able to mow more frequently which should help with some weed control and prevent clumping of the grass clippings too.
 We are hoping this leads to a healthier more beautiful field for schools and sports while reducing our costs of maintenance.

 We encourage people to look at the mower and watch it run, but please do not touch it.
 Messing with it can set off alarms and/or alter the programming and prevent it from being successful.
-This is a trial run and if this works like we hope it will, we will add them to other fields in the future.

 Mountain Brook Jr. High Field Improvements: